yyfyifan/practice-context-hooks/README.md

 This small project uses react context and react hooks to implement a naïve "todo" list application where the data is stored in local storage.

+* uuid package is used to generate unique id

 The main purpose for this project is to get familiar with these two concepts below:

 * Context API